 The V-SMF or I-SMF shall store any EPS bearer information received from the H-SMF or SMF.
 If the revokeEbiList IE is present in the request, the V-SMF or I-SMF shall request delete the corresponding EPS bearer contexts and request the AMF to release the EBIs listed in this IE. If the modifiedEbiList IE is present in the request, the V-SMF or I-SMF shall request the AMF to update the mapping of EBI and ARP if the EAEA feature is supported by both the AMF and the V-SMF (or I-SMF), otherwise the V-SMF (or I-SMF) should indicate in the response that the modifiedEbiList was not delivered to the AMF.

 If the request received from the H-SMF or SMF contains the alwaysOnGranted attribute set to true, the V-SMF or I-SMF shall check and determine whether the PDU session can be established as an always-on PDU session based on local policy.

+If the V/I-SMF returns the VsmfUpdateError with a cause e.g., set to "UNABLE_TO_PAGE_UE" or "UE_NOT_RESPONDING" together with a retryAfter IE or maxWaitingTime IE, the (H-)SMF may retry the same modification procedure when it knows the UE becomes reachable.

+NOTE: The (H-)SMF can retrieve the serving AMF NF instance Id via invoking the Nudm_SDM service the UE Context In AMF Data Retrieval procedure as specified in clause 5.2.2.2.20 of 3GPP TS 29.503 [46], and then perform a NRF based service discovery using the AMF NF Instance Id, to find AMF event exposure service and create AMF event subscription for the UE reachability state.
+See also clause 5.34.7.1 of 3GPP TS 23.501 [2].

 5.2.2.8.3.3 Network (e.g. H-SMF, SMF) or UE requested PDU session release